fusioninfer/fusioninfer/docs/core-design/README.md

 // InferenceServiceStatus reflects the observed state of the InferenceService. type InferenceServiceStatus struct {
+    // ObservedGeneration is the most recent generation observed by the controller.
+    // +optional
+    ObservedGeneration int64 `json:"observedGeneration,omitempty"`

     // Conditions represent the latest available observations of the service's state.
     Conditions []metav1.Condition `json:"conditions,omitempty"`